Cessna Cessna 172, Skyhawk, P172 Powermatic, and French F172/FP172 1963–1974 Parts Catalog (P/N P529-12)

 Cessna Manual Features & Content Preview

 Tracking down the right part for a legacy airframe can drain hours from your day.
-This final-issue OEM catalog (Publication P529-12, Revision 3, dated January 1975) cuts out the guesswork.
+This final-issue OEM catalog (P/N P529-12, Revision 3, dated January 1975) accelerates your workflow.
 It serves as the primary inventory and identification reference for 1960s and 70s era Cessna 172s.

 - Applicability: 1963–1974 Cessna 172, Skyhawk, P172, French-manufactured F172, and FP172